MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 ## Default Azure Credential

-The `DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately be run in the Azure Cloud.
+The `DefaultAzureCredential` is appropriate for most scenarios where the application ultimately runs in the Azure Cloud.
 This is because the `DefaultAzureCredential` combines credentials commonly used to authenticate when deployed, with credentials used to authenticate in a development environment.
 The `DefaultAzureCredential` will attempt to authenticate via the following mechanisms in order.

 ![DefaultAzureCredential authentication flow](./media/defaultazurecredential.svg)

 * Environment - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
-* Managed Identity - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
+* Managed Identity - If the application deploys to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
 * IntelliJ - If the developer has authenticated via Azure Toolkit for IntelliJ, the `DefaultAzureCredential` will authenticate with that account.
 * Visual Studio Code - If the developer has authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` will authenticate with that account.
 * Azure CLI - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.